Canadian Pacific Royal Hudson: Excursions

-As of 2010, 2860 is still owned by the British Columbia government, but is on permanent loan to the West Coast Railway Association (WCRA) and housed at the West Coast Railway Heritage Park in Squamish.
+As of 2010, 2860 is still owned by the British Columbia government, but is on permanent loan to the West Coast Railway Association (WCRA) and housed at the Railway Museum of British Columbia in Squamish.

 Southern 2839

 Royal Hudson No. 2839 is on display at the Nethercutt Collection in Sylmar, California, with a 1912 Pullman Private Car.

 Royal Hudson No. 2839 was once destined for a museum in eastern Canada and wound up being sold to a group of owners in Pennsylvania.
 After a restoration to full working order to full CPR livery (with Southern lettering), the engine was leased to the Southern Railway for their steam excursion program in 1979–1980, but was found that the locomotive was not powerful enough for their excursions.
 During her brief career with the Southern, 2839 earned the nickname "beer can" due to the Royal Hudson's cylindrical streamlined design.
 After being returned from the Southern, the engine was stored on the Blue Mountain and Reading Railroad (BM&R) before being stored near Allentown, Pennsylvania.
 The BM&R attempted to restore and run her on excursions, but ultimately 2839 was sold.
 After a series of owners, the engine was shipped on a flat car from Pennsylvania to the Nethercutt Collection in Sylmar, California, where it was cosmetically restored and put on display outside the museum with a Pullman car.

 Royal Hudson locomotive 2839 appears in the 1980 Academy Award-winning movie Coal Miner's Daughter.
 The train is in Southern Railway guise and can be seen in operation in two scenes.
 However, the Southern never owned any 4-6-4 Hudson locomotives.